 Winter Kot Siberians is located in Western New York, USA.

 We only have a waiting list once per year, in the Spring, for a short time.
 We allow a very small number of people to place unborn kitten holds on the kittens that will be born in the upcoming litter.
 There is a fee to join the waiting list (place a hold on a kitten) and potential kitten families will need to complete the entire kitten approval process beforehand.
 Joining our waiting list means that you have been approved for a kitten and that you have decided to welcome a Winter Kot Siberians kitten into your home.

-Our kittens cost $2000.00 USD.
-This is the normal price for a purebred, pedigreed Siberian kitten.
-All Winter Kot kittens will be registered with the Cat Fancier’s Association (CFA), spayed or neutered, microchipped, and vaccinated before leaving our cattery.
+Our young kittens cost $2000-$2500 USD.
+Our older kittens cost $1500-$2000 USD.
+Our retired adults cost $1000-$1500 USD.
+These are normal prices for a purebred, pedigreed Siberian kitten or cat.
+All Winter Kot kittens and cats will be registered with the Cat Fancier’s Association (CFA), spayed or neutered, microchipped, and vaccinated before leaving our cattery.

 Here is a list of items, associated with being a cat breeder, that cost money.
 Most of these are recurring cost categories and are too numerous to mention individual items in the list.
 We are certainly not expecting the kitten clients to pay for some of these items, but they are on the list to help people understand that we are not out to make money on our kittens.
 We are simply trying to break even.
 We are trying very hard to stay in the black.
 We simply want to share our love of the Siberian breed with others and allow them to experience the happiness and wonder of having a Siberian in their lives.
 Our cost is the lowest that we can go without sacrificing our high standards of safety and care for Queen Enya and all of her kittens.

 We know that our kittens are expensive.
 Here’s why: